ibm-cloud-docs/dns-svcs/cr-add.md

 You can add a custom resolver in {{site.data.keyword.dns_full}} by using the UI, CLI, or API.
 {: shortdesc}

-## Creating a custom resolver using the UI
+## Creating a custom resolver in the UI
 {: #create-cr-ui}
 {: ui}